Moving overseas on a working holiday visa is incredibly daunting, particularly if you are going by yourself.

 Living and working overseas has been the story of my life, it is something of an addiction that has been filled with many ups and downs.
 I have made mistakes.
 I have been reckless.
 I have been ill prepared.
 As a result I have been burnt but ultimately learnt my lesson to get it right the next time round.
 When I arrived in Ireland at 29 abiding by this list, derived from my experiences in London and Montreal, I not only found work within days but worked right up until the expiry of my visa.
 Luck definitely played its part, that is a fact of life, but preparation was critical to my success.

 Working holiday programs have changed my life for the better and like anything presents an array of challenges.
 Overcoming these and living abroad will only serve your growth as an individual in every way a person can be transformed.
-Good luck in your endeavours, be courageous, be confident and if you ever need advice please don’t hesitate to contact me.
+Good luck in your endeavours, be courageous, be confident.